 This is first on the list since without it, you are at a standstill with anything else.
 Good communication is at the core of any great team and is one of the most valuable leadership skills.
 Understanding the team and what is most effective is an art.
 Think about the telephone game and how easy it is to confuse and sometimes obliterate even the simplest of messaging.
 How often do you have the “message of the week” that either changes daily or sometimes even contradicts prior messaging?
 Providing clear and simple communication throughout your team to keep everyone on the same page, especially in high growth situations, can save time and money for any entrepreneur.

 As much as having a full schedule and more than you can handle is seen as a badge of honor for many entrepreneurs, it comes at a cost.
 Your team will hesitate before coming to you which leads to many missed critical opportunities.
-Make the time to be available and listen.
 The more you are available and open, the more communication and collaboration you will have.

 Set the example